West Chester, PA 19380

 Lee Ciccarelli is the founder and managing partner of Ciccarelli Law Offices with over two decades experience as a practicing attorney.

 Joshua Tebay is an experienced attorney and former prosecutor licensed to practice in both Pennsylvania and New Jersey.

-Michelle Power is an attorney who is dedicated to working with clients and getting the best results.
+Michelle Power is an attorney who is dedicated to providing clients with the highest levels of transparency and communication.